ials/GEE/README.md

 * Basic coding knowledge (e.g. R, Python, JavaScript)

 ## ITINERARY
-Course Dates: April 19th – April 30th, 2021.
+Course Dates: March 18th – March 28th, 2024.
-Sessions: 2-hour daily sessions (Monday – Friday) Session times: 6pm – 8pm (Standard South African Time)
+Sessions: 5-hour daily sessions (Monday – Friday) Session times: 8am – 1pm (Central European Time)

 Each session will consist of a theoretical introduction, demonstration of code, and self-learning practicals.
 Recordings of the live sessions will be made available to course participants.